OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3Catalog/AwsS3Catalog.md

 ### Command Output Files ###

-This command creates output files based on the parameters.
+This command creates output files based on the command parameters.
-Because many files may be created depending on the starting index on S3, temporary files are used prior to uploading output files to S3.
+If `ProcessSubdirectories=True`, multiple datasets may be processed.
+Therefore, use `DatasetIndexFile=Temp.html` or `DatasetIndexFile=Temp.md` to use temporary files for output files prior.
+Otherwise output files for multiple datasets will overwrite.
+If processing a single dataset, a specific output file (e.g., `DatasetIndexFile=index.html` or `DatasetIndexFile=index.md`) can be used.

 *   Create for each dataset:
-    +   `index.html` - landing page for the dataset
+    +   `index.html` (or `index.md`) - landing page for the dataset
-*   Create for the catalog:
+*   Create for the catalog (**NOT YET IMPLEMENTED**):
-    +   `index.html` - landing page for the dataset catalog
+    +   `index.html` (or `index.md`) - landing page for the dataset catalog
     +   `datasets.json` - top-level catalog of dataset metadata,
         which combines all separate `dataset.json` files

 #### Dataset `index.html` Landing Page ####

+This file is created if `DatasetIndexFile` is specified with `.html` extension.

 This file is created in the same S3 bucket folder as the `dataset.json` input file and serves as the landing page for the dataset.